paperback-community/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via our:

-1. The Paperback Community [Discord server][Discord Server].
+-   [Discord server][Discord Server]
-2. The Paperback Community [GitHub organization][GitHub organization].
+-   [GitHub organization][GitHub organization]

-All complaints will be reviewed and investigated promptly and fairly.
-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All complaints will be reviewed and investigated promptly and fairly and all community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines